eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 Mailets declared in the `mailetcontainer.conf` file are instantiated using Guice.
 That means the dependencies of each mailet (and matcher) are automatically injected.

+For example, you can now add scala classes to the `startup` folder and subscribe to `IncomeMailEvent`s to react on any incoming mails without touching any code.
+All that is needed is an appropriate scala class in `/main/.allIncludes/startup/` folder.

 #### SimpleMailingListHeaders

 Using the recipient rewrite table feature of James, you can easily forward mails to one